videosdk-live/agents-quickstart/README.md

 # 🚀 VideoSDK AI Agent Quick Start

-This repository contains quick start examples for integrating AI-powered voice agents into VideoSDK meetings using different LLM providers (OpenAI, Google Gemini (LiveAPI), and AWS NovaSonic).
+This repository contains quick start examples for integrating AI-powered voice agents into VideoSDK meetings using different LLM providers (OpenAI, Google Gemini LiveAPI, and AWS NovaSonic). **Featured**: Complete **Agent to Agent (A2A)** multi-agent system implementation.

 ## What are VideoSDK AI Agents?

 The VideoSDK AI Agent framework is a Python SDK that enables AI-powered agents to join VideoSDK rooms as participants.
-This framework serves as a real-time bridge between AI models (like OpenAI, Google Gemini (LiveAPI), and AWS) and your users, facilitating seamless voice and media interactions.
+This framework serves as a real-time bridge between AI models (like OpenAI, Google Gemini LiveAPI, and AWS) and your users, facilitating seamless voice and media interactions.

 ### Architecture Overview